-“Full service, I suppose,” Merlin replied a little uneasily, knowing an outside power could govern his vessel so well.
+“Full service, I suppose,” Merlin replied a little uneasily, knowing an outside power could govern his vessel so well without him ever authorizing or releasing control.
 “All right everyone, we’ve got cargo to unload.
 Snap to it.”

-The pack filed out of the bridge, through the corridor to the lift, down to the cargo hold.
+The bridge crew filed out of the bridge, through the corridor to the lift, down to the cargo hold to meet with the others.
 Settled into the NIDAS, the crew still felt apprehensive about their arrival.
-The beauty of the city below had been muted somewhat by the loss of control upon approach, and they wondered exactly how much control the Kastani actually still had over the ship.
-When they reached the hold, Durant detached the braces with a hiss of escaping gas as a hydraulic whir engaged and the bay door slowly yawned open.
+The beauty of the city below had been muted somewhat by the loss of control upon approach.
+When they reached the hold, Durant detached the braces with a hiss of escaping gas as a pneudraulic whir engaged and the bay door slowly yawned open.

-Merlin stepped away from the cargo and looked around the inside of the NIDAS port.
+Merlin stepped toward a single crate tethered near the cargo ramp and looked around the inside of the NIDAS port.
 Three stories of vehicles parked inside the behemoth structure, all along the curvature of the inner dome.
 Each compartment was sealed off from the next by a series of force fields that resonated in regular pulses of energy.
 The wolf looked to the outer wall to find a gleaming black machine attached to one wall.
 The spherical object had, as its one decoration, a blinking red eye and a hum as it made slight calculations.

 “What is that?”
 Pockets asked, sidling up to the captain.